Skip to content

 Differences to other languages

-This page will highlight the differences of ShulkerScript and vanilla mcfunction and mcscript.
+This page will highlight the differences of Shulkerscript and vanilla mcfunction and mcscript.

 Functions

-The first difference you can see is that ShulkerScript takes a much different approach to functions than mcfunction and mcscript.
+The first difference you can see is that Shulkerscript takes a much different approach to functions than mcfunction and mcscript.
 The following example declares two functions and calls them second from the first one.

 functions.shu